Dagbe2000/trailer-occupancy-detector/README.md

 Real-time edge ML system that classifies trailer/container occupancy as **EMPTY**, **PARTIAL**, or **FULL** using a live camera feed and YOLOv8-nano, running inference on a host PC with images captured from an Arduino-connected Arducam OV2640.

-Built for portfolio demonstration targeting **SkyBitz / AMETEK** IoT fleet management — cargo sensing and occupancy detection at the edge with minimal cloud bandwidth.

 ---

 ## Results